troysellers/heroku-demokit/README.md

 ### demokit:apps

 ```
+Usage: heroku demokit:apps

-> heroku demokit:apps                   # Count and list all the apps that exist for a given Team.
+Count and list all the apps that exist and display dynos and buildpacks.

+ -t, --team TEAM     # team to invite users to
+ -v, --verbose       # provide a verbose, by app output
 ```
-Summarise apps by language and count dynos running by language in the mentioned team.
+Summarise apps by language and count dynos running by language.
-Lists all apps with dyno counts as well.

 ### demokit:apps:delete
 TODO - implement